Step 1: Register your entity for online filing

 Online returns service registration instructions

-Step 2: activate your account
+Step 2: Activate your account

 You will only need to enter your activation PIN once.
 To activate your account:

-- on our homepage, log on with the User ID you were given and the password you created
+- On our homepage, log on with the user ID you were given and the password you created

-- enter the PIN you were sent and select 'Activate'
+- Enter the PIN you were sent and select 'Activate'

-- you are now logged in to the website securely
+- You are now logged in to the website securely

-Step 3: Completing your company return
+Step 3: File your corporate return

-To complete your company return:
+To complete your corporate return:

 Login, select 'Your Services' and 'Access Service' and select 'Submit Return'

-complete your return, guidance is available at each section by pressing the 'i' button.
-You can also save your return and go back to it at a later date by pressing 'Save'
+Complete your return, guidance is available at each section by pressing the 'i' button.
+You can also save your return and go back to it at a later date by pressing save

-once you have completed your return, there is an option to print under 'View Return Details'
+Once you have completed your return, there is an option to print under 'View Return Details'

-make sure you select 'Submit' once you have completed your return.
+Make sure you select 'Submit' once you have completed your return.
 When you get a lodgement reference that means we have received your return

-Complete your company return
+File your corporate return

 I have lost my login details

-If you've lost your User ID, email Business Tax.
 If you can't remember your password, there's a link on the homepage.
-Select 'Forgotten your password' and this will be reset.
+Select forgotten your password and this will be reset.
 An email will be sent to the email address used when the company registered online.

 email Business Tax a scanned copy of the letter.